KozorovitskiyLaboratory/AtlasQuantifier/README.md

 # AtlasQuantifier
 Code for quantifying projections throughout the brain against coronal Allen Brain Atlas regions.
+Please cite https://www.biorxiv.org/content/10.1101/2021.08.05.455317v1 or published manuscript.

 This code was developed using tiffs converted from .vsi tile-scan images.
 These tiffs are of a single fluorescent channel containing anterograde projection signal.
+It is not designed to find or quantify cell bodies.

 To perform whole brain mapping, perform the following steps.
 1) Obtain the P56_mouse_annotation 'annotation.raw' file encoding the Allen Brain Atlas.
 Place the file in the matlab folder/directory.
 It may be necessary to add it to the path.
 Unzip the Atlas files for subsequent registration into a file folder location of your choosing.
 This step should only need to be performed once.